someweisguy/esp_dmx/README.md

 - `DMX_ORG_ID_ASC` is the organization/manufacturer ID alternate start code.
 - `DMX_SIP_ASC` is the System Information Packet alternate start code.

 Some start codes are considered invalid and should not be used in a DMX packet.
 The validity of the start code can be checked using the macro `DMX_START_CODE_IS_VALID()`.
 If the start code is valid, this macro will evaluate to true.
 This library does not automatically check for valid start codes.
-It is left to the user to implement such error checking.
+Such error checking is left to the user to implement.

 ## Additional Considerations